“Tomorrow is the first blank page of a 365 page book. Write a good one.” - Brad Paisley

-But kids are actually fascinated by the passage of time, which seems magical to them.
-They LOVE the idea of a new year, a fresh start, a celebration
+are fascinated by the passage of time, which seems magical to them.
+They LOVE the idea of a new year, a fresh start, a celebration of life.

-of life.
-And every family deserves the regular opportunity to pause and consider their life.
-Why not celebrate the new year by connecting
+But every family deserves the regular opportunity to pause and consider their life.
+Why not celebrate the new year in a more meaningful way?

-Some ideas to give your kids both roots and wings as they head into the new year:
+Try these simple, inspiring ideas to give your kids both roots and wings as they head into the new year.

-1. Go around the table and have each person in the family say what their favorite thing about the old year was, savoring together
+1. Say goodbye to 2019 with love and appreciation.
+Go around the table and have each person in the family say what their favorite thing about the old year was, savoring

 2. Leave the past behind as you greet the future.
 If you’re like most people, you’re carrying some baggage you don’t need, whether